smchartrand/smchartrand.github.io/index.md

 [**Link to paper in JGR Earth Surface**](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2025JF008657)

-Update: Shawn's collective entrainment research has now been featured as an Editors Highlight in EOS: [**Link to paper in EOS**](https://eos.org/editor-highlights/small-and-large-grains-move-differently-in-water)
+Update: Shawn's collective entrainment research has now been featured as an Editors Highlight in EOS: [**Link to highlight in EOS**](https://eos.org/editor-highlights/small-and-large-grains-move-differently-in-water)

 ___